glic3rinu/django-orchestra/README.md

 Motivation
 ----------

-There are a lot of widely used open source hosting control panels but none of them seems apropiate when you already have a production service infrastructure or simply you want your own architecture.
+There are a lot of widely used open source hosting control panels but none of them seems apropiate when you already have a production service infrastructure or simply you want a particular architecture.

 The goal of this project is provide the tools for easily build a fully featured control panel that fits any service architecture.